Best used cars to buy in 2020

 2018 Mazda 3 5-door.

 Mazda 3 didn't have a good start.
 The first generation was prone to rust, front end problems and other issues.
 Starting with the 2010 redesign, the quality picked up.
-Skyactiv technology, introduced in the 2012 Mazda 3, improved fuel economy.
-The EPA rates the 2018 Mazda 3 sedan with a 2.0L Skyactiv engine and an automatic transmission at 28/37 mpg city/highway.
+Skyactiv technology, introduced in the 2012 Mazda 3, has improved fuel economy.
+The EPA rates the 2018 Mazda 3 sedan with a 2.0L Skyactiv engine and automatic transmission at 28/37 mpg city/highway.
 The 2010-plus Mazda 3 offers a solid powertrain and a nicely finished interior.
 This car is favoured by many driving enthusiasts for its sporty handling.
 Yes, it's not the quietest vehicle, but it's good where it counts.
 If you want to avoid expensive problems with the infotainment system, look for a base model.
 Read our reviews:

 2010-2013 Mazda 3

 2013 Lexus ES 350, photo credit: Lexus USA.